-- 9. Montgomery GI Bill Selected Reserve, MGIB-SR (Chapter 1606) is a program that provides benefits for members of the Selected Reserve and National Guard who enlisted, re-enlisted, or extended their enlistment for a period of six years after July 1, 1985.
-Please provide a copy of your Notice of Basic Eligibility (NOBE) to the SCO.
-Students applying for Chapter 1606 benefits will need to pay out-of-pocket (or use Tuition Assistance) for tuition and fees at the time of registration.
-Any additional expenses including books and supplies are the student's responsibility.
-The VA will issue a Monthly Housing Allowance (MHA) based on the number of credit hours enrolled per semester. - 10.
-Reserve Educational Assistance Program, REAP (Chapter 1607) is a program that provides educational assistance to members of the reserve components called or ordered to active duty in response to a war or national emergency was declared by the President or Congress.
-Please provide a copy of your Reserve Educational Assistance Program (REAP) contract to the SCO.
-Students applying for Chapter 1607 benefits will need to pay out-of-pocket for tuition and fees at the time of registration.
-Any additional expenses including books and supplies are the student's responsibility.
-The VA will issue a Monthly
+- Chapter 1606 Montgomery GI Bill Selected Reserves (MGIB-SR) This program provides benefits for members of the Selected Reserve and National Guard who enlisted, re-enlisted, or extended their enlistment for a period of six years after July 1, 1985. - 6.
+Chapter 1607 Reserve Educational Assistance Program (REAP) The Chapter 1607 program provides educational assistance to members of the reserve components called or ordered to active duty in response to a war or national emergency as declared by the President or Congress.
+Please provide a copy of your Reserve Educational Assistance Program (REAP) Contract to the Veterans Affairs Coordinator at Southern Union State Community College.